Solar Panel Cost Guide in Grant, MN (2024 Update)

 The national average cost of solar panels is $2.66 per watt, but in Grant it’s 4 per watt.Using this figure, a typical 7.2-kW system would cost about $20,370 before the 0 federal solar tax credit is applied.

-These figures are only averages, and the cost of going solar for you will most likely differ based on the amount of energy your home requires and what company you choose to go with.For most homeowners, the upfront cost of solar is worth paying.
-On average homeowners in Grant see about $19,000 in savings on electricity bills over 20 years.
+These figures are just averages, and your own solar costs may differ based on the amount of energy your home requires and what company you want to go with.With average savings of about $19,000 on electricity bills over 20 years, many homeowners in Grant find going solar has a decent ROI.

 Solar savings over time in Grant